-ObservePoint’s Page Status Codes report can reveal which pages on your site have unnecessary redirects or 400-series errors.
+ObservePoint’s Page Summary Status Codes report can reveal which pages on your site have unnecessary redirects or 400-series errors.

-ObservePoint’s Console Logs report reveals any and all errors, warnings, and other logs that showed up on each page during an audit.
+ObservePoint’s Browser Console Logs report reveals any and all errors, warnings, and other logs that showed up on each page during an audit.

 7. Tag Validation

 Tag validation refers to the process of verifying your analytics implementation (including tags, variables, events, the data layer, and other components) is collecting and transmitting the correct data to your Google Analytics solution.

 Many analytics practitioners have some form of documentation like a tagging plan specifying how variables should be configured on each page.
 Tag validation verifies that your implementation matches the expectations outlined in your documentation.
 Specifically, tag validation with verify that: